Adrian Peterson

-He was drafted by the Minnesota Vikings seventh overall in the 2007 NFL Draft.
+He was selected by the Minnesota Vikings seventh overall in the 2007 NFL draft.
 As a rookie, he set an NFL record for the most rushing yards in a single game (296) and was named NFL Offensive Rookie of the Year.
-He was then named the MVP for his performance in the Pro Bowl and became only the fifth player in NFL history to have more than 3,000 yards through his first two seasons.
-In 2010, he became the fifth-fastest player to run for 5,000 yards, doing so in his 51st game.
+He was then named the MVP for his performance in the Pro Bowl, and became only the fifth player in NFL history to gain more than 3,000 yards through his first two seasons.
+In 2010, he became the fifth-soonest player to run for 5,000 yards, doing so in his 51st game.

-Peterson tore both his ACL and MCL in a game in late 2011.
-Despite that, he would return by the start of the 2012 season and end it with 2,097 rushing yards, just nine yards shy of breaking Eric Dickerson's single-season record.
-For his efforts, he received the NFL MVP Award, among others.
-In 2013, Peterson became the third-fastest player to reach 10,000 rushing yards in NFL history.
-In 2015, Peterson became the oldest running back to be named first-team All-Pro at 30.
+Peterson tore both his anterior cruciate and medial collateral ligaments in a game in late 2011.
+Despite that, he returned by the start of the 2012 season, and ended it with 2,097 rushing yards, just nine yards shy of breaking Eric Dickerson's single-season record.
+For his efforts, he received the NFL MVP Award, the most recent nonquarterback to win the award.
+In 2013, Peterson became the third-soonest player to reach 10,000 rushing yards in NFL history.

 In 2014, Peterson was indicted by a grand jury in Texas on charges of reckless or negligent injury to a child that occurred earlier that year, and was suspended for the rest of the season.
-A free agent coming into the 2017 season, Peterson signed a two-year contract with the New Orleans Saints but was traded to the Arizona Cardinals mid-season before being released following the season's end.
-Since then, Peterson has played for the Washington Redskins, Detroit Lions, Tennessee Titans, and Seattle Seahawks.
+A free agent coming into the 2017 season, Peterson signed a two-year contract with the New Orleans Saints, but was traded to the Arizona Cardinals midseason before being released following the season's end.
+Following that, Peterson played for the Washington Redskins, Detroit Lions, Tennessee Titans, and Seattle Seahawks.

-Early years
+Early life

 Peterson was born in Palestine, Texas, to Bonita Brown and Nelson Peterson, who were star athletes in college.
 His father was a shooting guard for Idaho State, but his dream of a National Basketball Association career was derailed when a gun that his brother was cleaning discharged into his leg.
 His mother, a three-time Texas state champion at Westwood High School, attended the University of Houston on an athletic scholarship as a sprinter and long jumper.
 Peterson's best friend was his older brother, Brian.
-Peterson's father nicknamed him "All Day," because his father said he could go all day.
+Peterson's father nicknamed him "All Day", because his father said he could go all day.

-At age 7, Peterson saw his 9-year-old brother Brian killed by a drunk driver as he rode his bicycle.
-Around this time Peterson began to deal with his pain through sports and became interested in football.
+At age seven, Peterson saw his nine-year-old brother Brian killed by a drunk driver as he rode his bicycle.
+Around this time, Peterson began to deal with his pain through sports and became interested in football.

 His father Nelson participated as an assistant coach.
-Peterson played in the popular East Texas, Anderson County Youth Football Program.
+Peterson played in the popular Anderson County Youth Football Program in East Texas.
 When Peterson was 13, his father was arrested for money laundering in a crack cocaine ring.